Certificate II in Cookery

 - Undertake a minimum of 100 days in paid employment and training.

-- Undertake the Certificate II Hospitality (Kitchen Operations) as part of your HSC.
+- Undertake Certificate II Cookery as part of your HSC.

 - The employment and training can be undertaken during school time, after school and during school holidays.